RRambo/Noise-meter-server/README.md

 - [ ] JWT authentication replacement
 - [ ] Environment variable configuration
 - [ ] Unit tests for React components
+- [ ] reload button for refreshing all the displayed data

 ## License